clemenssielaff/notf/pynotf/pynotf/logic.md

 ### Dynamic Order

 Emitters are free to choose the order in which they emit to their connected Receivers and have a virtual function to do so.
 That also means that they are free to interpret emission priority how they see fit, as long as Receivers with a higher priority are guaranteed to receive a Signal no later than ones with a lower one.

+> This is out of date: write here about the flat map in Receivers and how the virtual method can be used to select and order members

+## Events and the Circuit

+The Circuit has a thread-safe deque of Events.
+Events are a variant of everything that would change the topology of the Circuit, public versions of the three reactive Functions to allow Services running on other threads to push values into the Circuit from the outside and a few special Events, that are not available to the user.

+One of these special Events is the `AlreadyCompletedEvent`, an Event type that is emitted whenever a Receiver connects to an Emitter that has completed at the time of the event's epilogue.
+We could simply add the Receiver to the (already completed) Emitter and let it complete again, but that would violate the assumption that a completed Emitter will never fire.
+What this Event does instead is that a CompletionSignal with the completed Emitter as source is forwarded to the Receiver, without it ever being connected to the Emitter in the first place.
+This is more of an implementation artifact, but one that follows from the design rather than from any particular programming language.